The playback and effect rates of a master (cuelist, scene, chase) can be adjusted several different ways:

 Holding choose and adjusting the main encoder wheels: Press and hold the Choose key for a master and then use the parameter wheels to adjust the effects size for the selected master.
 Any changes you make the base effect size for a master are stored and will persist as the "base size".

 Assigning the physical fader of the master to "Scale Effect Size" in the cuelist/scene options window: Assigning the physical fader control of a master to "Scale Effect Size" allows users to utilize the physical fader to scale (multiply & divide) the base effect size of the master.
 The middle of the fader travel always equals 1x scaling (no scaling applied) while moving the fader up or down will begin to adjust the size of the effects playing back on the master by multiplying/dividing the base effect size of the cuelist/scene.
 The upper and lower boundary options of the "Scale Effect Size" option determine how much scaling will be applied to the master's base effect size when the fader is moved.

 Assigning the button controls of the master to "Scale Effect Size" the cuelist/scene options window: Assigning any of the physical button controls of the master to "Scale Effect Size" allows users to scale (multiply & divide) the base effect size of the master with a single button press.

-Pressing an encoder wheel cell on the touchscreen while holding choose for a master will assign the physical fader for that master to the cordinating fader function (scale playback rate, scale effect rate, scale effect size, intensity).
-The current fader assignment of a master is indicated by a blue outline around the cordinating encoder wheel cell on the touchscreen.
+Pressing an encoder wheel cell on the touchscreen while holding choose for a master will assign the physical fader for that master to the coordinating fader function (scale playback rate, scale effect rate, scale effect size, intensity).
+The current fader assignment of a master is indicated by a blue outline around the coordinating encoder wheel cell on the touchscreen.

 If you select Manual Fader mode when the fader is at 50%, a manual fade cannot take place until the fader is moved to and then from an end stop, further moves from end stops will manually work through the cuelist sequentially.